 - Can’t do normal activities because of constipation

 - Can’t get a stool out with normal pushing

 - Has liquid or soft stool leaking out of the anus

 - Has small, painful tears in the skin around the anus (anal fissures)

 - Has red, swollen veins (hemorrhoids) in the rectum

 - Has belly pain, fever, or vomiting

 Key points about constipation

-- Constipation is when a child has very hard stools, and has fewer bowel movements than they normally do.
+- Constipation is when a child has very hard stools, and has fewer bowel movements than

 - Constipation can be caused by a child’s diet, lack of exercise, or emotional issues.